Heart, Mind and Soul (El DeBarge album)

 Heart, Mind and Soul is the fourth album by American recording artist El DeBarge.
-It was released in 1994 on Reprise Records, and was produced by El DeBarge, Babyface, Jonathan Robinson, Tony Dofat, Jermaine Dupri, and Manuel Seal.
+It was released in 1994 on Reprise Records, and was produced by El DeBarge, Babyface, Tony Dofat and Jermaine Dupri.

 The album contains the hit singles "Can't Get Enough," which peaked at #21 on the Billboard Hot R&B Singles chart, and "Where Is My Love," which peaked at #19.